5wift-Hacker/IAM-labs/entra-id/password-mgmt-access-levels/Lab2.md

 **Initial attempt failed** with a 403 `Authorization_RequestDenied` error, which led to the RBAC investigation covered in the Troubleshooting Appendix below.
 After reconnecting with the `Directory.AccessAsUser.All` scope added, the reset succeeded.

-**Note on verification:** Microsoft Graph does not return plaintext passwords once set — not even to an admin — since passwords are hashed immediately on Microsoft's end.
+**Note on verification:** Microsoft Graph does not return plaintext passwords once set (not even to an admin) since passwords are hashed immediately on Microsoft's end.
 The only confirmation of a successful reset is the absence of an error from `Update-MgUser`, or an actual sign-in test using the new credential.

 ## Part 3: Mover — Trainers to Marketing